Tonight's ghost tours are filling up. Limited spots available — check availability now →

 The Forsyth Park Fountain: History, Symbolism, and Why Every Photo of It Looks the Same

-There are approximately four hundred thousand photographs of the Forsyth Park fountain on the internet, and most of them look identical.
+There are approximately four hundred thousand photographs of the Forsyth Park fountain on the internet.
+Most of them look identical.
 It is a beautiful fountain.
 It photographs easily.
 And almost nobody who photographs it knows where it came from or what it’s actually depicting.

 What It’s Actually Depicting

-The central figure is commonly described as a Triton or generic water deity.
+The central figure is commonly described as a Triton or a generic water deity.
 The surrounding figures — the swans, the smaller figures on the basin rim — are standard Victorian-era decorative vocabulary.
-There is no specific Savannah iconographic program.
+There is no specific Savannah iconographic program here.
 It is ornamental rather than symbolic in any local sense.
-Sometimes a beautiful fountain is just a beautiful fountain that a prosperous city bought from a catalog because it could afford to.
+Sometimes a beautiful fountain is just a beautiful fountain.
+A prosperous city bought it from a catalog because it could afford to.

 What You’re Missing While You Line Up the Shot